Timothy McGee: Field team

-In Season 11, with the transfer of Ellie Bishop from NSA to NCIS, McGee has begun to assert to seniority.
-He used some of Tony's old pranks on Bishop, such using a trick coin when tossing to see who has to retrieve a corpse from a septic tank.
+In season 11, with the transfer of Ellie Bishop from the NSA to NCIS, McGee has begun to assert his seniority.
+He used some of Tony's old pranks on Bishop, such as using a trick coin when tossing to see who has to retrieve a corpse from a septic tank.

-In the Season 13 finale episode, "Family First", with DiNozzo having resigned from the team for good, McGee is promoted to Senior Field Agent and becomes the show's main character.
+In the season-13 final episode, "Family First", with DiNozzo having resigned from the team for good, McGee is promoted to senior field agent and becomes the show's main character.

 Abby Sciuto

-McGee had an extended relationship with forensics technician Abby Sciuto in season one, but there is no direct reference to their relationship ending.
-However, despite this, they are still very close and often tease each other about their previous relationship/dates (sexual jokes, suggestive comments, etc.), and in some instances Abby has shown jealousy of attention women have given McGee.
+McGee had an extended relationship with forensics technician Abby Sciuto in season one, but no direct reference is made to their relationship ending.
+Despite this, they are still very close and often tease each other about their previous relationship/dates (sexual jokes, suggestive comments, etc.), and in some instances Abby has shown jealousy of attention women have given McGee.
 In contrast to Tony DiNozzo, McGee has had few relationships, or possible ones, almost all of which have begun and ended in the same episode.

-In "Sub Rosa", McGee's first appearance in Season 1, McGee asks Tony about Abby.
+In "Sub Rosa", McGee's first appearance in season one, McGee asks Tony about Abby.
 Tony responds that she is not his type, stating that as he has never had the urge to tattoo his butt, they would have little in common.
-At the end of the episode, McGee tells Tony that he went to get the word 'Mom' tattooed on his butt to impress Abby.
+At the end of the episode, McGee tells Tony that he went to get the word Mom tattooed on his butt to impress Abby.

-In Season 5 McGee has issues with a girl who stole his heart and his credit, when he asks for help from Abby she tells him "I love you McGee and that should be enough".
+In season five, McGee has issues with a girl who stole his heart and his credit, when he asks for help from Abby, she tells him, "I love you McGee and that should be enough".

-When in stressful or uncomfortable situations, as seen in the episode "Grace Period", while trying to deal with the death of a friend, McGee will often retreat to the forensics lab for reassurance from Abby.
+When in stressful or uncomfortable situations, as seen in the episode "Grace Period", while trying to deal with the death of a friend, McGee often retreats to the forensics lab for reassurance from Abby.

-McGee owns a dog called Jethro, that was accused of murdering a Petty Officer during the Season 5 episode, "Dog Tags".
-Abby looked after him and named him after Gibbs, but because her landlord wouldn't let her have a dog in her apartment, she forced McGee to take him.
+McGee owns a dog called Jethro, that was accused of murdering a petty officer during the season-five episode, "Dog Tags".
+Abby looked after him and named him after Gibbs, but because her landlord would not let her have a dog in her apartment, she forced McGee to take him.

 Aside from Gibbs' basement, McGee's home has been shown in the most episodes of all the series' characters.
-Various characters have been inside at one point or another; namely Tony DiNozzo, Ziva David, Caitlin Todd, Sarah McGee, Abby Sciuto and Abby's previous boyfriend/stalker, Mikel.
+Various characters have been inside at one point or another; namely Tony DiNozzo, Ziva David, Caitlin Todd, Sarah McGee, Abby Sciutoo and Abby's previous boyfriend/stalker, Mikel.

-In the Season 9 episode, "Life Before His Eyes" Abby and McGee are shown as a happy couple in the alternate reality scenarios.
+In the season-9 episode, "Life Before His Eyes", Abby and McGee are shown as a happy couple in the alternate reality scenarios.

 Dr. Donald "Ducky" Mallard

-Ducky is one of the few individuals to use McGee's full given name of Timothy as illustrated in "See No Evil".
-As with Abby, Ducky at times adopts a fatherly attitude towards Tim as demonstrated in the season four episode "Smoked".
+Ducky is one of the few individuals to use McGee's full given name of Timothy, as illustrated in "See No Evil".
+As with Abby, Ducky at times adopts a fatherly attitude towards Tim as demonstrated in the season-four episode "Smoked".
 Ducky's fatherly relationship with McGee mellows into one of mutual respect.